-Perspective | Congress’s big tech report shows why anti-trust history is so important
+Perspective | Congress’s big tech report shows why antitrust history is so important

 A century ago, another cabal of powerful businesses controlled much of the American economy.
 It was the dawn of the formal American anti-monopoly movement.
 The Sherman Act, our first antitrust law passed some decades before in 1890, had been successfully used to break up the most notorious monopolies of the time, Standard Oil and American Tobacco.
 But despite these early victories against corporate control, the rot at the heart of the economy persisted.

-The House convened a group of lawmakers, led by Rep. Arsène Pujo, to investigate the money trust and its effect on major U.S. industries.
+In 1912, the House convened a group of lawmakers, led by Rep. Arsène Pujo, to investigate the money trust and its effect on major U.S. industries.
 The Pujo Committee’s findings led to major reforms, including the passage of the Clayton Act, which banned corporate concentration through mergers and barred people from controlling an industry by sitting on the boards of directors of competing companies.
 At the same time, Congress created the Federal Trade Commission to use the new law to fight and prevent monopoly power.

 Congress’s democratic intervention worked.
 By January 1914, as Congress and the public chastised the money trust, Morgan announced he would withdraw from more than two dozen directorships.
 Although the grip of Wall Street finance wouldn’t be fully broken until the Great Depression and passage of the Glass-Steagall Act two decades later, Morgan had relinquished control of the railroads and AT&T.

 The reform project stalled during the First World War and, with persistent bad actors in the economy, monopoly power would rise again.
-After a series of economic shocks, President Franklin Roosevelt in 1938 sent a letter to Congress charging its members with ending, once and for all, the reign of concentrated corporate power.
+After a series of economic shocks, President Franklin D. Roosevelt in 1938 sent a letter to Congress charging its members with ending, once and for all, the reign of concentrated corporate power.
 Congress responded by creating the Temporary National Economic Committee — the “monopoly committee” as it was better known — to investigate a broad swath of American industry for the existence and abuses of concentrated corporate power.
 The committee published its findings in 1939, just as the war against fascism raged in Europe.
 In its report, the committee correctly worried that “the democracies might attain a military victory over the aggressors only to find themselves under the domination of economic authority far more concentrated and influential than that which existed prior to the war.”

 After World War II, President Harry S. Truman took up the findings of the monopoly committee’s report and the anti-monopoly cause once again.
 In his State of the Union address in 1950, Truman told Americans that if the country did not address its monopolized economy, the country could fall under the control of groups so powerful they would “be a challenge to democratic institutions.”
 That year, Congress followed the committee’s findings and amended the antitrust laws to prevent vertical mergers that built powerful conglomerates.
 Before its passage, government lawsuits to block mergers were rare.
 But from 1956 to 1960, the antitrust agencies sued 78 times to stop corporate tie-ups, leading to case law that remains crucial to preventing monopolies today.